-This is a year long class that focuses on assessing the impact of the parenting role on ones life: changes that it brings, what is involved, preparing for parenthood, meeting developmental needs of children, building positive parent-child relationships, using positive guidance, accessing parenting information and support, and sharing the nurturing role between families and society.
+This class focuses on assessing the impact of the parenting role on one's life: changes that it brings, what is involved, preparing for parenthood, meeting developmental needs of children, building positive parent-child relationships, using positive guidance, accessing parenting information and support, and sharing the nurturing role between families and society.
 This course is for students who are interested in children, either as future parents, as part of a future career, or for interacting with children in any capacity.
 Students will study the physical, emotional, social, moral and intellectual development of the newborn, infant, toddler, preschooler, school age child and adolescent.